Schneegans/illusion/README.md

 [TexturedQuad](examples/TexturedQuad) | Similar to the triangle, in addition a texture is loaded and bound as fragment shader input. | ![screenshot](examples/TexturedQuad/screenshot.jpg)
 [TexturedCube](examples/TexturedCube) | A more complex example using vertex buffers and an index buffer.
 Camera information is uploaded as uniform buffer, the cube's transformation is set via push constants.
 The command buffer is re-recorded every frame.
 The uniform buffer and the command buffer are per-frame resources. | ![screenshot](examples/TexturedCube/screenshot.jpg)
 [GltfViewer](examples/GltfViewer) | A viewer for glTF files.
 There are several command line options; have a look a `GltfViewer --help`.
 Most [glTFSample Models](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0) are supported, including those with skinned animations. | ![screenshot](examples/GltfViewer/screenshot.jpg)

+### Credits

+Here are some resources I am using while developing this software.

+* [Tutorials by Sascha Willems](https://github.com/SaschaWillems/Vulkan-glTF-PBR/): In particular the glTF example was very useful to understand some concepts.
+* [V-EZ](https://github.com/GPUOpen-LibrariesAndSDKs/V-EZ): Especially the shader reflection of Illusion is based on code of V-EZ.
+* [Granite](https://github.com/Themaister/Granite): I learned a lot from this great Vulkan engine.
+* [glTF sample models](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0): These are very usefulf!
+* [HDRI Haven](https://hdrihaven.com/): Thank you Greg Zaal for your awesome work!

 ### MIT License